Zasterify/Python-Practice/README.md

 ## Instructions

-Call this function diff21.
+Call this function parrot_trouble.

-Given an int n, return the absolute difference between n and 21, except return double the absolute difference if n is over 21.
+We have a loud talking parrot.
+The "hour" parameter is the current hour time having a value possible between 0 to 23 inclusive.
+We are in trouble if the parrot is talking and the hour is before 7 or after 20.
+Return True if we are in trouble.

 ## Example

-diff21(19) → 2
+parrot_trouble(True, 6) → True
-diff21(10) → 11
+parrot_trouble(True, 7) → False
-diff21(21) → 0
+parrot_trouble(False, 6) → False